energy-storage-analysis/LDES-Survey/cap_cost/README.md

     * The total specific price, energy, and C_kwh
     * The material specification, either a single material, or a combination of materials in the format [(name 1, fraction 1), (name 2, fraction 2), ...] on a mass or molar fraction basis (specified in a separate column)

-The `figures` folder contains various scripts that generate the visualizations of the data.
+The `figure_panels` folder contains various scripts that generate the figure panels (individual plots in figures) of the data.
 The `source_meta` folder contains scripts that generate metadata about the datasets in the form of tables.

-The `run_all.sh` shell script can be used to run the above scripts and visualzations scripts in sequence (also describing the process to arrive at final figures).
+The `gen_dataset.sh` shell script can be used to run the consolidation and calculation scripts.
+Adding the `vis` argument will also run the visualization generation shell script `figure_panels/genvis_all.sh`.